-The same applies to legal successors who receive royalties on the basis of works created by the deceased.
-The prerequisite for this is that the company is not continued.

-is (if necessary, proof must be provided to the Social Insurance Institution).
+The same applies to legal successors who receive royalties based on works created by the deceased.
+The prerequisite for this is that the company is not continued (if necessary, proof must be provided to the social insurance institution).

 Old royalties: The Administrative Court ruling 2008/08/0269 of January 21, 2009 clarified that old royalties (for works created before January 1, 2001) are also subject to social security contributions if the artist is still gainfully employed.